- What Is Iron-Deficiency Anaemia?

 Pregnancy is an important journey as you are responsible for giving life.
 Sometimes, you will face challenges during your pregnancy, such as iron-deficiency anaemia.
 One of the best ways to treat this condition is good, regular nutrition.
-This helps both when you’re pregnant and even when trying to get pregnant.
+This helps when you’re pregnant and even when trying to get pregnant.
 You should consume foods that are high in iron content because this ensures your body is getting an excellent supply of iron.
 This helps reduce the possibility of anaemia.
-Eating food like dark, green leafy vegetables, red meat, peanuts, eggs and fortified cereals is recommended as these foods have rich iron content.
+It is recommended that you eat foods, such as dark green leafy vegetables, red meat, peanuts, eggs, and fortified cereals as they have rich iron content.

 Besides maintaining an iron-rich diet, you can also ask your doctor to prescribe iron and folic acid vitamins to ensure that your body is getting the recommended amount.
 During your pregnancy, you need to get a minimum of 27 mg of iron daily.
 The best way to treat iron-deficiency anaemia during your pregnancy is by consuming these iron supplements.

-A good thing to do when you visit your doctor for your first prenatal visit is to ask them what your risk of getting anaemia is.
+A good thing to do when you visit your doctor for your first prenatal checkup is to ask him/her what your risk of getting anaemia is.
 It is also recommended that you get yourself tested 4 to 6 weeks after you have had your child.
 After the doctor analyses your condition, he/she might refer you to a haematologist.

-While it is highly recommended that you maintain a balanced diet during your pregnancy, doctors may also give you iron supplements when you are pregnant to prevent low amounts of iron in your body.
-The supplements are ferrous sulfate (325 mg) that should be consumed once a day.
+While it is highly recommended that you maintain a balanced diet during pregnancy, your doctor may also prescribe iron supplements to prevent low amounts of iron in your body.
+These supplements are ferrous sulfate (325 mg) and should be consumed once a day.
 The iron requirements during pregnancy are higher than when you’re not pregnant, and the depletion of iron in your body may result in signs of severe anaemia.